ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### Analysis of Pixels Changing

 AutoIt provides functions that allow you to analyze changes that happen on a screen.
 We have already considered the `PixelGetColor` function.
-This function requires precise coordinates of an analyzing pixel.
-But you do not know these coordinates in case of dynamically changed pictures. [`PixelSearch`](https://www.autoitscript.com/autoit3/docs/functions/PixelSearch.htm) is another AutoIt function that can help us in this case.
+This function requires exact coordinates of a pixel to analyze.
+If you don't know the coordinates of a pixel and know its color, you can use [`PixelSearch`](https://www.autoitscript.com/autoit3/docs/functions/PixelSearch.htm) AutoIt function to search a pixel on the screen.

 This is a [`PixelSearch.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelSearch.au3) script that demonstrates usage of this function:
 ```AutoIt